drpetersonfernandes/SimpleLauncher/home.md

 - Add ROM files for that system in the designated folder.
 - Add cover images for that system in the designated folder.
 - Return to the Main Window.
-- Select the added system from the dropdown menu.
+- If no system is selected, a visual **System Selection Screen** will help you choose your gaming platform.
+Otherwise, select the added system from the dropdown menu.
-- Click the **All** button to display all games for that system.
+- Click the **All** button (or a letter/number filter) to display games for that system.
 - Click the game you wish to launch.

 ## Easy Mode